Lucky Diaz and the Family Jam Band

 Lucky Diaz and the Family Jam Band (also known as Lucky Díaz y La Familia Música, and The Lucky Band) is the husband and wife team of Lucky Diaz and Alisha Gaddis.
-The Grammy and Emmy-award-winning duo plays bilingual indie music for kids described by The Washington Post as "a hip-shaking, head-bopping, Los Angeles-based explosion of 'kindie' rock."
+The Grammy and Emmy-award-winning duo plays bilingual indie music for kids described by The Washington Post as "a hip-shaking, head-bopping, Los Angeles–based explosion of 'kindie' rock."
 They are known for whimsical children's songs which they also incorporated into a television show.
 Diaz graduated from Berklee College of Music and Gaddis graduated from NYU's Tisch School of the Arts.

 Billboard recognized the band as among Latin Children's Music Artists You Should Know, describing them as "kind of like a bilingual B-52's for kids" and People Magazine listed their album A Potluck first in cool kids albums.

 Awards

 The Lishy Lou and Lucky Too television show has won multiple Emmys.
 Gaddis also won an Emmy for Best Performer for her work on the show.

-The National Parenting Product Awards (NAPPA) recognized Lucky Diaz and the Family Jam Band's album A Potluck with an Honors Award and recommended the album to "families who enjoy their rock in a variety of styles."

 They won a 2013 Latin GRAMMY Award for Best Latin Children's Album for ¡Fantastico! making Diaz and Gaddis the first Americans to win a Latin GRAMMY.
 Their album Adelante was a 2015 Best Latin Children's Album GRAMMY Nominee at the 16th Annual Latin GRAMMY Awards.
 In 2019, they won their second Latin Grammy Award for the album Buenos Diaz under the name The Lucky Band.
 The album Paseo Lunar was nominated for a 2020 Latin Grammy Award in the Children's category making this the fourth nomination for The Lucky Band.

 The albums Crayon Kids (2021) and Los Fabulosos (2022) were nominated in the Best Children's Album category for the 64th Grammy Awards and 65th Grammy Awards respectively.

-The band was the recipient of the Parent's Choice Gold Award from the Parent's Choice Foundation which rewards excellence in children's entertainment, for Oh Lucky Day (2011).
+Their album Brillo, Brillo!
+(2024) won the 67th Grammy Awards in the Best Children's Music Album Category making this their first win along with seventh previous nomination between the Grammys and Latin Grammys, which they have twice won.